patriciawetherby/cpp-class-roster/README.md

 # CppClassRoster
-Final C++ project for C867 Scripting and Programming Application.
+Final C++ project for Scripting and Programming Application course

 A C++ project that runs on the console that parses through several pre-created students and
 prints their student information.